haddocking/powerfit/README.md

     sudo pip install cython

 Sit back and wait till the compilation and installation is finished.
-You system is now prepared, follow the general instructions above to install **PowerFit**.
+Your system is now prepared, follow the general instructions above to install **PowerFit**.